Food, glorious food!

 Chicken usually heads up every Bajan’s shopping list.
 On Sundays, it is traditionally stuffed with a fresh herb stuffing made with the local ‘Eclipse’ crackers and baked whole.
 It can also be stewed, barbequed, stuffed with Bajan seasoning and fried, cooked with rice, curried, boiled into a delicious soup with vegetables – the list could go on.

-While the diet of most cultures tends to focus on just one staple, the starch served with a meal in Barbados varies, with a wide variety of ground provisions available on the island – sweet potato, yam, breadfruit, eddo, green banana, bakes, cassava, rice, cou-cou, pasta, potato, and so on.
+While the diet of most cultures tends to focus on just one staple, the starch served with a meal in Barbados varies, with a wide variety of ground provisions available on the island – sweet potato, yam, breadfruit, eddo, green banana, bakes, cassava, rice, cou-cou, pasta, vegetables, and so on.

-Bajans serve their vegetables many ways.
+Bajans serve their vegetables in many ways.

 Pumpkin is served boiled or made into sweet fritters and sprinkled with sugar and spice.
 Plantain, a member of the banana family but unpalatable when uncooked, is served fried or baked wrapped in bacon.
 Okra is served sprinkled with a little fresh lime juice or as part of a vegetable stew.
 Christophine (or chayote), a sugarless member of the melon family, is another unusual and popular vegetable which is often served with a cheese sauce or can be grated fresh into a salad.